 Eyal Segal: I would say quite powerfully resolved.
 [00:52:00] We might go on to ask, is this closed ending happy or unhappy, and I think this crucially depends on whose perspective we're taking because from the viewpoint of the frustrated audience, it may be characterized as unhappy, but from the narrator's viewpoint, it is arguably a happy ending, the best possible one, perhaps, because, the way his power is actually permanently established.
 He didn't give them the ending, so they're not satisfied, so they remained under his rhetorical power, so to speak.

 Jim Phelan: Yeah, exactly.
 Right, right. and then,Aleichem's readers could say, you know, we get it both ways, right?
 So there's something satisfying about that, right?
-So anyway, I just wanted to throw out a couple ideas.
+So anyway, I just wanted to throw out a couple of ideas.
 Because the storyteller is so prominent, in the story of the storytelling, I think then we could look at, are we invited to compare him to either the grandfather or the Jew, right, the, the powerful figures, the characters in the embedded story, right?

 And I think, I don't think there's a perfect sort of fit.
 It's like, okay, you [00:53:00] know, but there is something maybe with the grandfather.
-Like, so the grandfather is so powerful, you know, the community response to him, initially, and he's able to, you know, pull the wool over the eyes of the Russians and so on.
+Like, so the grandfather is so powerful, you know, the community responds to him, initially, and he's able to, you know, pull the wool over the eyes of the Russians and so on.

-And just as he's in command, the storyteller's in command of the narratees, but, you know, the grandfather's, as the story goes on, he loses that, whereas storyteller, the Jew from Kamenka, sort of maintains that, although maybe he loses something there at the end when he breaks off that way.
+And just as he's in command, the storyteller's in command of the narratees, but, you know, the grandfather's, as the story goes on, he loses that, whereas our storyteller, the Jew from Kamenka, sort of maintains that, although maybe he loses something there at the end when he breaks off that way.

 And then there's something about, you know, Kivke, who's able to exercise all this power, that may be analogous to the kind of power that this storyteller has over the audience.
 But again, I don't think it's perfect, partly because of the different kinds of ethics of it.